-- members who can all read and understand financial statements and are otherwise financially literate; - at least one member with financial expertise either as a qualified accountant or other financial professional with experience in financial and accounting matters; and - at least one member who has an understanding of the financial services industry.
+- members who can read and understand financial statements and are otherwise financially literate; - at least one member with financial expertise either as a qualified accountant or other financial professional with experience in financial and accounting matters; and - at least one member who has an understanding of the financial services industry.

-The current Chairman of the Committee is Mr Michael Shepherd AO and the other Committee member is Mr Paul Clitheroe AM.
-Due to the size and complexity of the business three members is not considered necessary.
+The current Chairman of the Committee is Mr Michael Shepherd AO and the second Committee member is Mr Paul Clitheroe AM.
+The Board considers that a two-member Committee is appropriate given the size and complexity of the business.
 The current Committee members are not executives.

-Details of the number of meetings of the Committee held during the year ended 30 June 2018 are set out in the Directors' Report included in the 2018 Annual Report.
+Details of the number of meetings of the Committee held during the year ended 30 June 2019 are set out in the Directors' Report included in the 2019 Annual Report.

-6.2 Nomination and Remuneration Committee
+6.2 Nomination and remuneration committee

-The Charter of the Nomination and Remuneration Committee can be downloaded from the Company's website at: www.investsmart.com.au/shareholder-centre/ governance.
+The Charter of the Nomination and Remuneration Committee can be downloaded from the Company's website at: www.investsmart.com.au/shareholdercentre/governance.